We’re just about halfway through the 2018 MLS regular season, so it’s time to hand out midterm grades to all the kids.

 San Jose Earthquakes: F

 Danny Hoesen has been a bright spot, but that’s about it.
-By and large the guys San Jose Earthquakes front office have brought in over the past 18 months have been overpaid and have underperformed, the midfield lacks any sort of structure, the defense is gappy and there’s no left back.
+By and large, the guys brought in over the past 18 months have have underperformed, the midfield lacks any sort of structure, the defense is gappy and there’s no left back.

 I don’t understand much about how most of these signings were scouted and signed.
 I don’t understand why, in what is essentially a wasted year, head coach Mikael Stahre is doubling- and tripling-down on veterans who have shown they're not good enough instead of playing – and, presumably, coaching up – the promising kids on this roster.

-I don’t understand what San Jose’s on-field identity is supposed to be (I defy you to tell me what their playing style is), and I don’t understand what their off-field identity is supposed to be either.
-The few things they got right last year – they were playing some fun, if defensively naive soccer under Chris Leitch for a hot minute, remember – have been swept under the carpet in favor of ... nothing much that I can see.
+I don’t understand what San Jose’s on-field identity is supposed to be (I defy you to tell me what their playing style is).
+The few things they got right last year – they were playing some fun, if defensively naive soccer under Chris Leitch for a hot minute, remember – have been swept under the carpet in favor of ... nothing much yet.

-What they could’ve done better: Let’s just start with signing a left back.
+What they could’ve done better: Signed a left back.
+It's a start.

 Seattle Sounders: D